What was the date 88 weeks ago?

 Solution

-88 weeks ago from today was 17 Aug 2022, a Wednesday.
-Anytime we’re subtracting halves of the year, we need to ensure that we’re still in 2024.
-It looks like 88 weeks from now will bring us back to pre 2023 and we’ll need to factor this into our subtraction because it will change the calendar and fiscal years.
-For larger calculations like this, I start by breaking calendar.day_name[solution.weekday()]n the year, then move into 88 weeks.
+88 weeks ago from today was 30 May 2023, a Tuesday.
+Anytime we’re subtracting halves of the year, we need to ensure that we’re still in 2025.
+It looks like 88 weeks from now will bring us back to pre 2024 and we’ll need to factor this into our subtraction because it will change the calendar and fiscal years.
+For larger calculations like this, I start by subtracting total days, then counting backwards 616 days on a calendar until getting my solution of Tuesday May 30, 2023.

 How we calculated 88 weeks before today